Brazos Summit in NM: The Ultimate Road Trip Guide

 Built in 1926, there is only one highway that runs at a higher altitude in the whole state.
 The driving is easy.
 No hairpin bends or high drop-offs here.
 The road is steep, hitting a 7% of maximum gradient through some of the ramps.

 Set high on the San Juan Range of the Rocky Mountains sometimes called the Tusas Mountains, in northern New Mexico, the pass is 77.73km (48.3 miles) long, running west-east from Tierra Amarilla to Tres Piedras.

 How long does it take to drive Brazos Summit in NM?

-The summit is located between Tierra Amarilla and Tres Piedras towns.
-This is an exquisite winding mountain drive.
+Plan about 1 hour to complete the drive without any stop.
+However, the drive will take longer, because it’s said to be one of the best scenic drives in northern New Mexico.
 Anyone searching for solitude and mountain views will love this scenic route.
-With such a high summit altitude the road can be closed anytime due to snowfalls.
 Along the way, it passes some of the most extensive groves of aspens in the state, making the drive ideal in late September and early October.
 This is a good drive to take in summer when you want to escape the heat.
 Come fall, the aspens blaze like yellow flames across the landscape, making the scenery startlingly beautiful.